-- 1. SDL to be planned according to guideline figure of 1,500 dwellings including existing allocated and permitted land at Plough Lane (180 dwellings) up to 2026.
+- 1. SDL to be planned according to guideline figure of 2,500 dwellings including existing allocated and permitted residential (705 dwellings) up up to 2026.
 The housing numbers for each development area are based on an average site density.
 It is recognised that there is scope for some refinement through the detailed masterplanning process although they are expected to be broadly consistent with the numbers given in the table. - 2.
 Land for Primary School assumed to be 2.5 ha or whatever standards apply at the time of development. - 3.
 Land for Neighbourhood Centre assumed to be up to 1.5 ha.
 Other sites may be available but the overriding principle is one of co-location of local services and facilities to create recognisable community hubs. - 4.
-Areas A and B indicate areas for development and do not refer to development phasing. - 5.
-In order to protect the existing mature trees a detailed tree survey of the site should be undertaken to inform the master plan.
+Areas A-D indicate areas for development and do not refer to development phasing. - 5.
+In order to protect the existing mature trees a detailed tree survey of the site should be undertaken to inform the master plan for each development area. - 6.
+Ongoing investigation will be pursued with applicants to confirm the nature of the sustainable transport route.
+It should make provision for pedestrians and cyclists, and may make provision for public transport.